sachinkr91/api-rest-meetings/libs/csharp/docs/AuthenticationApi.md

             // Configuration.Default.ApiKeyPrefix.Add("access_token", "Bearer");

             var apiInstance = new AuthenticationApi();
-            var grantTypeMeeting = new GrantTypeMeeting(); // GrantTypeMeeting | Contains information about the type of grant you are requesting.
+            var grantTypeMeeting = new GrantRequestMeeting(); // GrantRequestMeeting | Contains information about the type of grant you are requesting.

             try
             {